2. Top remittance corridors

 International development aid isn’t only the business of states and international institutions.
 Remittances are a large part of this aid.
 Remittances are money sent back home by migrant workers.
 The total amounts are more important than official, government funded foreign aid and some developing countries are heavily dependent on them in the sense that remittances represent a large share of their national income or GDP.

 Officially recorded remittance flows to developing countries are estimated to have been above $350 billion in 2011, up 8 percent over 2010.
 Migrants send more than $400 billion to developing countries in 2012.
 Up 6.5% from 2011.
+Total global remittances in 2013 were $542 billion.
 In comparison, official development aid amounted to $133 billion in 2011, roughly a third.

 Remittances therefore are immensely important for poverty reduction in poor countries.
 In 2012, 120 million people in Africa received remittances.
 That’s more than one in ten Africans.